adamLutPhi/adamLutPhi/README.md

 the **Fractional** _Ornstein-Uhlenbeck model_  & above
 (Hilbert space functions, plus other quantum pals )

-You gotta love it, living here -  for a while
+You gotta love it... living here -  for a while

 # Life's Direction